shubhleendhaka/Location-Manager/README.md

 - As a user, I want to be able to save my collection to file.

 - As a user, I want to be able to load my collection from file.

-- Phase 4: Task 2.
-Tested and designed a class(LocationCollection class) with method (rateLocation(Location l, int r)) in the model package that is robust(throws InvalidRatingException).

-- Phase 4: Task 3.
-If I had more time to work on this project,I would have:
-  1. changed the layout of the main GUI frame to make it more visually appealing

-  2. added more frames that would have worked like pop-up windows to display more features

-  3. increase the functionality of existing buttons so that more work is done when a button is clicked